sgarg5858/lazy-loading/README.md

     )
   }

   Here we are fetching the component alone, if this component uses some other dependencies like CommonModule ngIf then it wont work as dependencies imports are in Module not in component!

   ********************************************************************************************************************

   4-lazy-load-module-without-router

   1. The problem with lazy loading component only has one main problem, which is if component depends upon some external dependencies like Common Module or Material Components , which is imported in the module , not in the component.
 Only downloading component will not have dependencies resolved and therefore we will get the error!

  Solution 1:

  export class SkillsModule {

-  public static components = {
+  public static component = {
     skillsComponent: SkillsComponent,
   };